laksi1999/virtual-population-lab/README.md

 Given a real dataset, this project generates several synthetic populations — one per engine — and evaluates which one best preserves the real population's feature distributions, correlations, and uncertainty.
 It's dataset-agnostic: everything specific to a dataset (which columns are features, what causal relationships to assume, whether the data is already scaled) lives in one config module, so pointing the pipeline at a new dataset means writing a new config, not touching the modeling code.

-Three public datasets are configured so far — apple quality, mango ripeness, and banana quality (see below) — but nothing in `src/generators` or `src/evaluation` assumes it's about any particular fruit, or even about food.

 ## The three engines